qubic/grants/grants/Qubic-Nameservice/README.md

 ## Proposals and Improvements

 Improvements to the protocol or changes to this description aimed at enhancing its functionality are also welcome.
 Proposals that include a technical and functional design have a higher chance of being accepted, along with the consideration of ease of integration.

-## Contribution Guidelines

-We invite developers and enthusiasts to contribute to the QNS project.
-Here are some ways you can get involved:

-- **Development**: Help us build and enhance smart contracts, web interfaces, and backend services.
-- **Testing**: Participate in testing and provide feedback to improve the system.
-- **Documentation**: Contribute to the documentation to ensure it is comprehensive and user-friendly.
-- **Community Support**: Engage with the community, provide support, and help spread the word about QNS.

-## Getting Started

-To get started with contributing to QNS, please follow these steps:

-1. **Fork the Repository**: Clone the repository to your local machine.
-2. **Set Up Development Environment**: Follow the instructions in the repository to set up your development environment.
-3. **Start Developing**: Pick an issue or feature to work on, and start coding!
-4. **Submit a Pull Request**: Once you’ve made your changes, submit a pull request for review.